datanav/docs/technical/wave-superoffice.rst

      - "string"

-Wave Vendor to Superoffice Person
+Wave Vendor to SuperOffice Person
 ---------------------------------
-Before any synchronization can take place, a link between a Wave Vendor and a Superoffice Person must be established.
+Before any synchronization can take place, a link between a Wave Vendor and a SuperOffice Person must be established.

-A Wave Vendor will merge with a Superoffice Person if one of the following property combinations match:
+A Wave Vendor will merge with a SuperOffice Person if one of the following property combinations match:

 .. list-table::
    :header-rows: 1

    * - Wave Vendor Property
-     - Superoffice Person Property
+     - SuperOffice Person Property
    * - email
      - Emails.Value

-Once a link between a Wave Vendor and a Superoffice Person is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Wave Vendor and a SuperOffice Person is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Wave Vendor and a Superoffice Person:
+The following properties are synchronized between a Wave Vendor and a SuperOffice Person:

 .. list-table::
    :header-rows: 1

    * - Wave Vendor Property
-     - Superoffice Person Property
+     - SuperOffice Person Property
-     - Superoffice Data Type
+     - SuperOffice Data Type
    * - address.addressLine1
      - Address.Street.Address1
      - "string"